vlngf/OilMetagenomesDB/documentation/samples/README.md

 ## sequence_name

-> 🏞 environmental ancient metagenome only!

 - Sediment cores only
 - Identifier for sequence sample was taken from, e.g. core_3, or zone_a19
 - Typically cores, or quadrant/square of excavation
 - Missing value: `Unknown`

 ## depth

-> 🏞 environmental ancient metagenome only!

 - Sediment only
 - Depth of sample from top of sequence (cm)